GSA/digitalgov.gov/content/posts/2015-05-12-sites-shares-its-path-to-improve-the-customer-experience.md

 ---
+url: /2015/05/12/sites-shares-its-path-to-improve-the-customer-experience/
 date: 2015-05-12 1:00:25 -0400
-title: 'Sites Shares Its Path to Improve the Customer Experience'
+title: Sites Shares Its Path to Improve the Customer Experience
-summary: 'As the product manager of Sites, my job is to make sure that our service delivers what we offer\: provide an easy, fast and cost‐effective solution for federal agencies that want to create a secure government website to reach the public.
+summary: 'As the product manager of Sites, my job is to make sure that our service delivers what we offer: provide an easy, fast and cost‐effective solution for federal agencies that want to create a secure government website to reach the public.
 With 40 websites that are currently live or in active development, our program is'
-authors: [coqui-aspiazu]
+authors:
+  - coqui-aspiazu
 categories:
   - Managing Digital
   - Monthly Theme